 If you ask Tracy to describe her music, her answer will be as elusive as her next move.
 Her variety of original music is something you may think you've heard before, even when it's the first time.
 Each song has it's own personality.
 "Marry Me Willie" is made to sound like a Willie Nelson Song, while her original song, "Beautiful Again" is a contemporary ballad, and newer songs like "A Dark Place" resonate her rock and roll side.
 Her traditional blues shuffle, "A Hard Road" or the standard 50's sounding ballad, "Say Goodbye" rounds out a folky, rootsy, bluesy pop jam style.
 Just listen to it!
 It sounds just like Tracy Marie.

 Tracy does her own thing, and she doesn't let anything stop her.

-In 2017, Tracy discovered that years of undiagnosed bone deformities and skeletal dysplasia was caused by Morqiuo Syndrome, a very rare disease marked by cellular damage due to a missing enzyme.
+In 2017, Tracy discovered that years of undiagnosed bone deformities and skeletal dysplasia was caused by Morquio Syndrome, a very rare progressive life-long disease marked by cellular damage due to a missing enzyme.
 Despite her physical challenges from childhood, she managed to launch a career in music and recording arts.

 Before attending the Recording Arts and Technology program at The Tommy LiPuma Center for Creative Arts in Cleveland, she had already recorded 3 albums and travelled around the country from LA to New York City with her guitar, singing her original compositions early on at places like the Ryman Auditorium in Nashville and sitting in on performances with the likes of Jazz Legend, Stanley Jordon in New York City or the legendary, Buddy Miles at the Asbury Park's famed Stone Pony.